 Frequent Asked Questions

-It will occur on the first Saturday in September as part of World Shorebird Day.
+It will occur in the first week of September as part of World Shorebird Day.
 September 7.

 How can you participate?